 Cons

-No AFC, no PoE injector included
+Relatively high PoE++ power requirement, no AFC, no injector included

 No local web user interface as a standalone AP; runs hot